17 Reasons My Favorite Teacher Changed My Life

 Her encouragement helped him leave his comfort zone

 “I attend an after-school program called Young at Arts where I learned singing, acting, and dancing.
 My favorite teacher at Young at Arts was Mrs. Whitney.
 She has changed the way I look at life in many ways.
 Before Mrs. Whitney came to Young at Arts, I didn’t really like dance and I was afraid to try anything I didn’t already know I would be successful at.
 Mrs. Whitney talked me through times when I was frustrated with not only dancing, but with singing, acting, or with life in general.
 She taught me that your attitude when working with others can be more important than your talent.” —Joshua Lewis, student.
-Everyone has heard inspiring words from a teacher in their life, just like these 19 inspiring quotes from teachers around the world.

 Her love of the environment struck a nerve

 “My fifth-grade teacher, Ms. Larizza, was very progressive.
 She was into nature and ecology.
 She took a square patch of land near our schoolyard in the Bronx and taught our class how to create a garden.
 She gave us seeds and showed us how to plant and care for it.
 We went on a field trip to a park to look for dandelions to bring back to our class and make a salad!
 One thing that really stuck with me was when she explained how dyes were bad for the environment.
 To this day I only buy all white paper towels and napkins.
 She definitely made me more health conscious and aware of my environment.” —Stacey Natal, photographer.

 His inspirational book led her to write her own